ankurrawatll/Chatbot/README.md

 ## 2024-12-09

-Brainstorming new ideas
+Worked on a new project today

-> Code like everybody is watching.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*